dotnet/core-setup/Documentation/design-docs/native-hosting-assembly-load.md

 * Else the CoreCLR is already loaded, in that case validate that required frameworks for the component can be satisfied by the runtime.
   * If the required frameworks are not already present, fail.
 No support to load additional frameworks for now.
 * Call into the runtime (`System.Private.CoreLib` specifically)
-  * Create a new isolated `AssemblyLoadContext` (possibly reusing for the same components) using the `AssemblyDependencyResolver` with the component's assembly to provide dependency resolution
+  * Create a new isolated [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-3.0) (possibly reusing ALCs to avoid loading the same assembly multiple times) using the [`AssemblyDependencyResolver`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblydependencyresolver?view=netcore-3.0) with the component's assembly to provide dependency resolution
   * Load the component's assembly into it
   * Find the requested `type_name` and `method_name`
   * Return a native callable function pointer to the requested method